 Key Stage 1

 In Year 1 we follow the Talk4Writing approach for fiction writing.
 Talk4Writing enables children to imitate the key language they need for a particular text orally before they try reading and analysing it.
 Fun and exciting activities (text maps) are used to rehearse the pattern of the language needed for a particular style of writing.
 The children then write sentences suited to that particular style of text.
-The planning stage then involves the children writing their own text map and end the unit writing their own piece of writing.
+The planning stage then involves the children writing their own text map and finally the children end the unit writing their own piece of writing.
 Non-Fiction writing is produced through cross-curricular links such as science, geography, history and visits.
 ‘Spotlight’ writing will focus on a particular curriculum subject for the full week, therefore producing an extended piece of non-fiction writing and deepening the children’s knowledge and skills in other curriculum areas.

-In Year 2, time is spent immersing the children in the genre by giving them good quality examples.
+In Year 2 time is spent immersing the children in the genre by giving them good quality examples.
 Pupils read these to find the features of the text type.
-Time is then spent looking at the sentence level features of the text type and children practise writing their own sentences.
+Time is then spent looking at the sentence level features of the text type and children practice writing their own sentences.
 This preparation then gives the children the ideas and skills needed to write their own piece of writing at the end of the unit.
 Genres such as explanation text and instructions are also taught through a cross-curricular approach.

 Pupils will collect and enjoy a range of texts allowing them to build up a knowledge of information and stories, building a wealth of information for spiralisation and retrieval.
 Quality first teaching will enable children to learn the skills needed to be a diverse writer.
-Through a whole school metacognitive approach, children will understand how they learn best and understand which skills will help them to apply their knowledge to improve and develop as writers.
+Through a whole school metacognitive approach children will understand how they learn best and understand which skills will help them to apply their knowledge to improve and develop as writers.

 Key Stage 2

 In KS2, writing is taught as a cross curricular approach using a curriculum focus as a driver to develop literacy skills across a broad range of subjects.
-In writing, our subject is our driver for literacy skills; therefore, we have introduced ‘Spotlight’ writing each week where children delve into different areas of the curriculum and produce a piece of writing that is integrated within a specific subject.
+In writing, our subject is our driver for literacy skills; therefore, we have introduced ‘Spotlight’ writing every other week where children delve into different areas of the curriculum and produce a piece of writing that is integrated within a specific subject.
 Through these subjects, teachers select the most effective approaches to unpick high quality texts and explore them.
 These approaches ensure that key reading, writing and curriculum skills are enhanced and that children are being exposed to a wide range of vocabulary and high quality texts which allow them to delve into the audiences and purposes for different genres of writing.

-To ensure children have a broad knowledge base of each area of the curriculum, this focus will change on a weekly basis.
+To ensure children have a broad knowledge base of each area of the curriculum, this focus will change on a fortnightly basis.
 In addition to this, we are building on the children’s cultural capital, ensuring that knowledge is brought into their writing at every occasion, whether this is through their extended writing or as response activities.

 This approach to writing permits children to enjoy a range of cross –curricular texts and accumulate an understanding of the purpose of different types of writing, which they can build upon as they progress through Key Stage 2.